KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 -  yAxesLabelFontStyle\ **:** font style of the left y axes label
 -  yAxesLabelPadding\ **:** padding between Y axes label
 -  yAxesLabelRotation\ **:** vertical, horizontal
+-  yAxesTicksOffset: Off sett of the Y Axes ticks
 -  yAxesTicksBegintAtZero\ **:**  true or false, begin the left y axes with zero
+-  yAxesStacked: true or false,
+-  yAxesUnit:
+-  yAxesDecimalNum:
+-  yAxesSeparatesThousands: true or false,
+-  yAxesTicksPrecisionFixed: true or false,
 -  yAxesTicksFontSize\ **:** font size of the left y axes ticks
 -  yAxesTicksFontFamily\ **:** font family of the left y axes ticks
 -  yAxesTicksFontStyle\ **:** font style of the left y axes ticks